Category Archives: Usefull Tools

 Pebbles or rocks

-1/4 page flyers that you can make yourself or use Helping Lost Pets 1/4 page template on the HeLP website to print on neon colored paper. (can use a full page flyer (folded) or even preprinted business cards)
+1/4 page flyers that you can make yourself (can use a full page flyer (folded) or even preprinted business cards)

 Enlist your neighbors, kids and friends to help you put the driveway drop bags together.
 Put pebbles and flyer into a sandwich bag.